arouyan/lakeFS/docs/understand/sizing-guide.md

 #### Storage
 The dataset stored in PostgreSQL is relatively modest, as most metadata is pushed down into the object store.
-Required storage is mostly a factor of the amount of uncommitted writes across all branches at any given point in time: in the range of 150 MiB per every 100,000 uncommitted writes.
+The required storage is mostly a factor of the amount of uncommitted writes across all branches at any given point in time: in the range of 150 MiB per every 100,000 uncommitted writes.

-We recommend starting at 10 GiB for a production deployment, as it will likely be more than enough.
+We recommend starting at 10 GiB for a production deployment, as it's likely to be more than enough.

 #### RAM and `shared_buffers`
 Since the data size is small, it is recommended to provide enough memory to hold the vast majority of that data in RAM:
-Ideally configure [shared_buffers](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS){: target="_blank" }
+Ideally, configure [shared_buffers](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS){: target="_blank" }
 of your PostgreSQL instances to be large enough to contain the currently active dataset.
-Pick a database instance with enough RAM to accommodate this buffer size, at roughly x4 the size given for `shared_buffers` (so for example, if an installation has ~500,000 uncommitted writes at any given time, it would require about 750 MiB of `shared_buffers`, that would require about 3 GiB of RAM).
+Pick a database instance with enough RAM to accommodate this buffer size, at roughly x4 the size given for `shared_buffers`.
+For example, if an installation has ~500,000 uncommitted writes at any given time, it would require about 750 MiB of `shared_buffers`, that would, in turn, require about 3 GiB of RAM.

-Cloud providers will save you the need to tune this parameter.
-It will be set to a fixed percentage the chosen instance's available RAM (25% on AWS RDS, 30% on Google Cloud SQL).
+Cloud service providers will save you the need to tune this parameter.
+It will be set to a fixed percentage of the chosen instance's available RAM (25% on AWS RDS, 30% on Google Cloud SQL).

 #### CPU

-PostgreSQL CPU cores help scale concurrent requests.
-1 CPU core for every 5,000 requests/second is ideal.
+PostgreSQL CPU cores help to scale concurrent requests, and 1 CPU core for every 5,000 requests/second is ideal.

 ## Scaling factors

-Scaling lakeFS, like most data systems, moves across 2 axes: throughput of requests (amount per given timeframe), and latency (time to complete a single request).
+Scaling lakeFS, like most data systems, moves across 2 axes: throughput of requests (amount per given timeframe) and latency (time to complete a single request).

 ### Understanding latency and throughput considerations

 Most lakeFS operations are designed to be very low in latency.
-Assuming a well tuned local disk cache (see [Storage](#storage) above), most critical path operations
+Assuming a well-tuned local disk cache (see [Storage](#storage) above), most critical path operations
 (writing objects, requesting objects, deleting objects) are designed to complete in **<25ms at p90**.
-Listing objects obviously requires accessing more data, but should always be on-par with what the underlying object store can provide, and in most cases, it is actually faster.
+Listing objects naturally requires accessing more data, but it should always be on par with what the underlying object store can provide, and in most cases, it's actually faster.
-At the worst case for directory listing with 1,000 common prefixes returned, expect a latency of **75ms at p90**.
+In the worst-case scenario for a directory listing with 1,000 common prefixes returned, expect a latency of **75ms at p90**.

-Managing branches (creating them, listing them and deleting them) are all constant-time operations, generally taking **<30ms at p90**.
+Managing branches (creating, listing, and deleting them) are all constant-time operations, generally taking **<30ms at p90**.

-Committing and merging can take longer, as they are proportional to the amount of **changes** introduced.
+Committing and merging can take longer, as these activities are proportional to the amount of **changes** introduced.
-This is what makes lakeFS optimal for large Data Lakes - the amount of changes introduced per commit usually stays relatively stable, while the entire data set usually grows over time.
+This is what makes lakeFS optimal for large data lakes - the amount of changes introduced per commit usually stays relatively stable, while the entire data set usually grows over time.
-This means lakeFS will provide predictable performance: committing 100 changes will take roughly the same amount of time whether the resulting commit contains 500 or 500 million objects.
+This means lakeFS will provide predictable performance: committing 100 changes will take roughly the same amount of time, no matter if the resulting commit contains 500 or 500 million objects.

 See [Data Model](versioning-internals.md) for more information.

 Scaling throughput depends very much on the amount of CPU cores available to lakeFS.
-In many cases it is easier to scale lakeFS across a fleet of smaller cloud instances (or containers) than it is to scale up with machines that have many cores, and in fact, lakeFS works well in both cases.
+In many cases, it's easier to scale lakeFS across a fleet of smaller cloud instances (or containers) than to scale up with machines that have many cores.
+In fact, lakeFS works well in both cases.
 Most critical path operations scale very well across machines.

 ## Benchmarks

 All benchmarks below were measured using 2 x [c5ad.4xlarge](https://aws.amazon.com/ec2/instance-types/c5/){: target="_blank" } instances
 on [AWS us-east-1](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
-Similar results can be achieved on Google Cloud using a `c2-standard-16` machine type, with an attached [local SSD](https://cloud.google.com/compute/docs/disks/local-ssd).
+Similar results can be achieved on Google Cloud using the `c2-standard-16` machine type, with an attached [local SSD](https://cloud.google.com/compute/docs/disks/local-ssd).
 On Azure, a `Standard_F16s_v2` virtual machine can be used.

-The PostgreSQL instance that was used is a [db.m6g.2xlarge](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html){: target="_blank" }
+The PostgreSQL instance used was a [db.m6g.2xlarge](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html){: target="_blank" }
 (8 vCPUs, 32 GB RAM).
 Equivalent machines on Google Cloud or Azure should yield similar results.

 The example repository we tested against contains the metadata of a large lakeFS installation,